nuuuwan/news_lk3_data/README.md

 *2024-11-24 18:33:00* · [`economynextcom`](https://economynext.com/sri-lanka-budget-deficit-down-40-pct-to-september-taxes-up-39-pct-189603/) · `en`

-ECONOMYNEXT – Sri Lanka’s tax revenue were up 39 percent to 2,918.3 billion rupees in the nine months to September 2024 from a year ago, while the budget deficit was down 40 percent, official data show.
+ECONOMYNEXT – Sri Lanka’s tax revenue was up 39 percent to 2,918.3 billion rupees in the nine months to September 2024 from a year ago, while the budget deficit was down 40 percent, official data show.

 Tax revenues were going in line with a 40 percent projection in the budget, though collections can be lumpy and unevenly distributed across months.